MalayBhaveshPandya/Delta-DEM/README.md

 This is a demo for Git And Github class.

 # Teacher
-Shraddha Khapra
+Shradha Khapra

 # Student
-Malay Bhavesh Pandya
+Malay Bhavesh Pandya.